TanushChugh19/Octahedron-AI/README.md

 # 🚀 Octahedron AI – Your AI Memory Keeper! 🧠✨

-Octahedron AI remembers, so you don’t have to!
+Octahedron AI (by Octahedron Tech) remembers, so you don’t have to!
 With **smart recall**, **deep insights**, and **effortless conversation**, it keeps knowledge at your fingertips.
 Whether you're brainstorming, researching, or solving problems—Octahedron AI is your ultimate AI companion! 🤖💡

 ## 🔥 Features
 ✅ **Smart Recall** – Context-aware responses with memory for past interactions.